Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says when to use it (when an agent needs to check a factual claim) and gives examples.
-It also specifies the scope (company-financial claims, v1).
-It does not explicitly mention alternatives or when not to use it, but the domain restriction provides implicit guidance.
+The description explicitly states when to use the tool ('whenever the agent needs to check whether something a user said is factually correct') and scopes the domain.
+It does not explicitly list when not to use, but the domain restriction is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.